MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 ### Why does my encryption driver break Microsoft Defender Application Guard?

 Microsoft Defender Application Guard accesses files from a VHD mounted on the host that needs to be written during setup.
-If an encryption driver prevents a VHD from being mounted or from being written to, WDAG will not work and result in an error message ("0x80070013 ERROR_WRITE_PROTECT").
+If an encryption driver prevents a VHD from being mounted or from being written to, Application Guard does not work and results in an error message ("0x80070013 ERROR_WRITE_PROTECT").

 ### Why do the Network Isolation policies in Group Policy and CSP look different?

 There is not a one-to-one mapping among all the Network Isolation policies between CSP and GP.
-Mandatory network isolation policies to deploy WDAG are different between CSP and GP.
+Mandatory network isolation policies to deploy Application Guard are different between CSP and GP.

-Mandatory network isolation GP policy to deploy WDAG: "DomainSubnets or CloudResources" Mandatory network isolation CSP policy to deploy WDAG: "EnterpriseCloudResources or (EnterpriseIpRange and EnterpriseNetworkDomainNames)"
+Mandatory network isolation GP policy to deploy Application Guard: "DomainSubnets or CloudResources" Mandatory network isolation CSP policy to deploy Application Guard: "EnterpriseCloudResources or (EnterpriseIpRange and EnterpriseNetworkDomainNames)"
 For EnterpriseNetworkDomainNames, there is no mapped CSP policy.

-Windows Defender Application Guard accesses files from a VHD mounted on the host that needs to be written during setup.
+Defender Application Guard accesses files from a VHD mounted on the host that needs to be written during setup.
 If an encryption driver prevents a VHD from being mounted or from being written to, WDAG will not work and result in an error message (`0x80070013 ERROR_WRITE_PROTECT`).

 ### Why did Application Guard stop working after I turned off hyperthreading?